meganenglert/CISC275/index.md

     - Custom user tag system for filtering tasks
     - Time field for each task that can be used for filtering or viewing the estimated time needed to complete all tasks in a tag

+## Big important note for Milestone 2 (please read me)
+NOTE: The UD School of Music is taking a required trip for all of its ensembles today, 9/16.
+We will be gone from 10am until roughly midnight.
+I plan to work on the bus but I may not have internet access to push.
+I will keep a running list of pseudo commit messages on the page.
+As soon as we get home, I will be pushing these changes, but it may be a bit after midnight.
+Please still consider these changes to be a part of this week's milestone.

 # Change Log
 ## Milestone 1:
 - Installed VS Code, Node, and TypeScript
 - Added a kanban board to my portfolio repository
 - Made my first website with HTML, called "HTML Notes"

+## Milestone 2:
+- Completed Codecademy HTML Tutorial
+- Began Codecademy CSS Tutorial - about 1/3 completed
+- Brainstormed features for the main web app I will be included in this portfolio

 # TODO
 ## Milestone 1: